Duwaynef/MLM2PRO-BT-APP/README.md

 - hit connect on other connector. *some connectors require the GSPro API window to be open. so make sure its open when testing.*

 ## Troubleshooting
+- **Unpairing with windows is not necessary for troubleshooting.**
+- **The Warning for the third party token expiring is based on what is stored on the device**

+When you authorize awesome golf in the mlm2pro app
+- It does not necessarily write a new token to the device. it only does that if its close to or expired.

-getting a connection can sometimes be unstable, easiest method is to turn device on, wait for it to be solid red. then open the app.
+**Getting a connection can sometimes be unstable, easiest method is to turn device on, wait for it to be solid red. then open the app.**

+If the third party app token expires ( The Authorization for awesome golf in the mlm2pro app )
+- The device may just stay red and reject any connections
+- you will need to reauthorize awesome golf in the mlm2pro app

 Common ways to get the **first** connection working:
 - close app